How Do You Take Mushrooms? Psilocybin Consumption 101

 Although fully grown mushrooms are illegal in most countries, the spores that are used to grow them are not.

 At-home mushroom cultivation has exploded in the last couple years, and it’s easier than ever to grow your own.
 The basic process involves acquiring spores from a trusted source like Sporeworks.com, inculcating the spores into a substrate (usually rice and vermiculite), and after mycelium forms, allowing the mushrooms to fruit in a grow chamber such as a plastic storage container.

 The biggest risk of failure for most people is contamination.
 Psilocybin mushrooms are notoriously easy to contaminate with bacteria and other fungi like mold.
 This is why first-time growers usually start with psilocybe cubensis strains of Penis Envy or B+, which resist contamination better than others.

 If you’ve ever gardened before, you know firsthand how well plants respond to a caring touch.
 Growing your own mushrooms can introduce that respectful and loving relationship that the field of psychedelic medicine needs.
-We recommend the How To Grow Mushrooms course by our friends at DoubleBlind, which includes a community of first-time growers and on-hand professional mycologists to assist with your process.
+We recommend our How to Grow Mushrooms Course and Grow Kit to help you turn the daunting task of cultivating mushrooms into a simple one.

 How to consume psilocybin mushrooms